Skip to main content

 • SMO 1: Quality Assurance

-In 2014, the Nepal Chartered Accountants Act 1997 was amended to mandate the establishment of an independent Quality Assurance Board (QAB) that would be responsible for supervising and carrying out quality assurance (QA) reviews in the jurisdiction.
+Under the Nepal Chartered Accountants Act 1997, the Quality Assurance Board (QAB) was established by the Institute of Chartered Accountants of Nepal (ICAN) and is responsible for supervising and carrying out quality assurance (QA) reviews in the jurisdiction.

 • SMO 2: International Education Standards